icyTan/portfolio2019/src/pages/bikelocker.md

 For our creative research we had the task of creating prospective art directions that the client could pick from as starting point for their visual style and identity.
 We as a team started by looking at competitors in the same product space with some specific examples being Indigo, Spot Hero, and examples product mockups from Pinterest.
 We used these as inspirations for the styles we pursed in our art directions later.

 ![Our clients were split between image heavy and illustrative styles](../images/bikelocker/1__L2hmI6cAnSv1WC3YwkBSGA.png)

-<figcaption>Our clients were split between image heavy and illustrative styles</figcaption>

 We did this to start building a test for our client called a Gut Test which we used to gauge their reception to different colour palettes, visual styles, and mood images.
 Our client’s reaction to the Gut Test told us that they were split on use of imagery versus illustrations and preferred clean, simple visual styles as seen above.